 An employee's leave to care for the employee's own serious health condition or that of a seriously ill family member (child, parent, spouse, or partner) must be supported by a medical certification issued by a healthcare provider.
 Certification must be furnished prior to the beginning of leave.
 Failure to provide requested medical certification forms in a timely manner may result in the delay or denial of FMLA leave.

 Note: The definition of health care provider for unpaid FMLA leave is different from MIT's paid sick leave policy.
-To receive paid leave benefits under MIT sick leave policy, the employee must provide a medical certification (PDF) completed and signed by a legally qualified physician.
+To receive paid leave benefits under MIT sick leave policy, the employee must provide a medical certification (see Forms) completed and signed by a legally qualified physician.

 Employment and Benefit Protection

 Upon return from leave, the employee will be reinstated to the same or equivalent job with the same pay, benefits, and terms and conditions of employment.